MEM Foundational Knowledge and Statistics Guidance

 Guidance

-Each fall semester, four thoughtfully designed courses – tailored specifically for incoming MEM students – are offered for students to learn, refresh, and deepen their understanding in each of these knowledge areas.
+Each fall semester, four thoughtfully designed 1.5-credit Foundational Knowledge courses – tailored specifically for incoming MEM students – are offered for students to learn, refresh, and deepen their understanding in each of the four areas.
 In the process, students lay a strong foundation to engage with the rigorous MEM curriculum and approach complex problems through an interdisciplinary lens.

 For incoming students with substantial academic or professional experience in any of the four areas, waiver exams will be made available each spring and summer preceding enrollment at YSE.
 Students may make two attempts to pass a waiver exam.
 For those students who are able to demonstrate sufficient proficiency in a Foundational Knowledge area through passing an exam, a waiver will be provided.